broadinstitute/carrot/UserGuide.md

 ##### <a name="permissions-access"/> **Permissions / Access**

-The CARROT service account must have access to the WDLs and WDL resources to run for your test.
+If you supply any of the test resources (WDLs or their dependencies) via http/https/gs URI, the CARROT service account must have access to the WDLs and WDL resources to run for your test.
 Because of this, <span style="text-decoration:underline;">you must make your WDLs and all associated required resources public or accessible by the service account that CARROT uses to retrieve and run WDLs</span>.

 #### <a name="input-requirements"/> **Input Requirements**